 But Addison Mizner saw the potential of this land, which, until he came along, was populated only by wealthy guests staying in the hotels built by Standard Oil mogul Henry Flagler.
 And so he designed a posh private club on Jungle Road to serve as a social and entertainment hub for those prominent visitors.

 When Mizner opened the Everglades Club in 1914, the alligator wrestlers who had plied their trade at the western end of Jungle Road moved on.
-And the street, Rose says, hasn't been the same since.
+And the street, Rose said, hasn't been the same since.

 After the club's opening, Mizner built a Mediterranean Revival-style shopping and dining boulevard to accommodate international visitors.
-Mizner named it, Rose says, after Lake Worth, the section of the Intracoastal Waterway between Palm Beach and West Palm Beach.
+Mizner named it, Rose said, after Lake Worth, the section of the Intracoastal Waterway between Palm Beach and West Palm Beach.

-"The name of the lake was a happy coincidence," Rose says. "(It) played perfectly into the type of people Mizner was trying to lure onto his fancy new avenue here."
+"The name of the lake was a happy coincidence," Rose said. "(It) played perfectly into the type of people Mizner was trying to lure onto his fancy new avenue here."

 Rose, who guides tours about every other Wednesday November through April, leads you past the Duesenbergs, Bentleys, Rolls-Royces and Lamborghinis on one side of the sidewalk, and the Guccis, Ralph Laurens, Tiffany & Cos. and Saks Fifth Avenues on the other.
 He leads you to courtyards that look more like Venice than Palm Beach.
 He takes you past artists in their studios, past bronze, life-sized sculptures of children at play and past jewelry, clothing, antique and collectibles shops with window displays that suggest, "If you have to ask, you can't afford it."

 Rose is a treasure trove of stories about the legendary families who've visited or called this area home.
 Among the names you're likely to hear about: Kennedy, Trump, Rockefeller, Vanderbilt, Post (cereals), Singer (sewing machines), Prince Rainier and Grace Kelly, and the Duke and Duchess of Windsor.
 In fact, the royal couple used to frequent the Ta-boo restaurant here, as did the patriarch of the Kennedy clan, Joseph.